brianlee99/HardCORE/readme.md

 # readme.md

 HardCORE is a combination of a set of Python and Perl scripts (the original HardCORE suite, written by Nicholas Petronella), and a full-stack web application that I (Brian Lee) have developed.
 It is designed mostly towards Canadian researchers in the federal government in response to emerging need to quickly and accurately compute the core and pan genome.
-This application will be useful for comparing two groups (such as genera or species), or determining the
+This application is useful for comparing two groups (such as genera or species).

 Features include:
 * Find the core genome of a set of strains that you are interested in, and view its constituent core genes